Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Code Validation and Convergence

 In this section we document several tests intended to validate aspects of our numerical hydrodynamics and post-processing schemes.
 We focus our attention on variations of model A and its radiative transfer post processing.
-Each model is plotted at a phase of 0.0095, which is near egress of the optical transit, and is computed with 3000 Monte Carlo rays cast through the domain.
-Unless otherwise noted, we compute the spectra with the data sampled at the resolution of level 5 (the highest resolution of model A), with $N_l=200$ ray points.
+Each model is plotted at a phase of 0.0095, which is near ingress of the optical transit.

+The surface of the star is sampled by rays arranged in impact parameter, $b$, and angle $\theta$, relative to the planet.
+We allocate the faces between rings according to a power-law in $b$, with $b^{0.75}$ proving to be an effective balance of higher sampling density near the planet balanced with sufficient sampling at larger impact parameters.
+The ring width is $db$, and the each ring is divided into an integer number of zones in $\theta$, such that $d\theta \approx db/b$.
+The centers of these zones are computed from an area-weighted average.
+We cast rays from where the zone centers intersect the stellar surface through the computational domain.
+The step size $dl$ along these rays is chosen such that $dl \approx f_l d_p$, where $d_p$ is the three-dimensional distance from the planet.
+Thus, the sampling length is smaller closer to the planet where there are more compact hydrodynamic structures to resolve.

+In the first panel of Figure \ref{fig:convergence}, we examine the convergence of synthetic spectra with different total numbers of rays.
+We find that our models converge satisfactorily to a solution with more than a few thousand rays.
+Next, we examine the step size along rays, as modulated by the parameter $f_l$.
+Here we find that as long as the dimensionless step size is smaller than 0.4, our final spectra are very similar.